 13 Amazing Experiences in Yogyakarta Worth the Money

-There are also so many different activities that you can partake in while in the city of culture and education (it’s often called Kota Belajar – the City of Education).
+There are also so many different activities you can partake in while in the city of culture and education (it’s often called Kota Belajar – the City of Education).
 Some experiences are quite unique too!

-I’ve also included tips on how to do them independently!
+I’ve also included tips on how to do them independently.

 1. Sunrise at Borobudur